 Essay exams are designed to test your ability to synthesise information and to organise your thoughts on paper.
 The following points are designed to help you prepare for essay style examinations.

 Make sure you understand the question and are clear about what you are being asked to do.
-Terms like: compare, trace, illustrate and evaluate all have different meanings and will require a different style of answer.
+Terms like compare, trace, illustrate and evaluate all have different meanings and require a different style of answer.

 Not reading questions properly is a common mistake made in essay exams.
-Therefore, make sure you read each question carefully and be sure you understand exactly what the question is asking.
+Therefore, make sure you read each question carefully and ensure you understand exactly what the question is asking.

 If the question is ambiguous, unclear or too broad, clearly write your interpretation of the question before answering.